CPU Performance

 Machine is allowed to run for 10ms per 80ms period, regardless of which vCPU is using that time.

-1 We might change these specific numbers if we feel like it.
+1 We might change these specific numbers over time.

 Bursting